Entertainment growing up in Elba, Nebraska

 She also enjoyed simply observing strangers.
 She once described how she would stand by the railroad tracks near their farm as a young girl and watch the passenger train go by and look at the people sitting on the train and wonder who they were and where they were going.

-Although her family would lose their "River Ranch' in the Depression and although her 'entertainment' opportunities may seem very limited compared to 21st century options, I think her world of entertainment, growing up where she did and in the time period that she did, resulted in experiences that she valued at the time and in later years which she enjoyed remembering and sharing with family and friends.
+Although her family would lose their "River Ranch' in the Depression and her 'entertainment' opportunities may seem very limited compared to 21st century options, I think her world of entertainment, growing up where and when she did, resulted in experiences that she enjoyed at the time and valued in later years as evidenced by the memories and stories she would later share with family and friends.